ShreyasBakare/GitHub-Terminal-UNIX/README.md

   # Terminal - UNIX

-  I am learing Github and Terminal basics for Unix based OS under Prof. Sourabh Dube's Semester Project
+  I am learing Github and Terminal basics for Unix based OS as a part of my Semester Project under Prof. Sourabh Dube.

   I will be making this repository to collect all the code and learnings throughout